ubitux/oraladder/README.md

 `crontab -e` we can for example do:
 ```
 */5 * * * * ~/update-ladderdb.sh
-0   0 * * * rm -f ~/db.sqlite3
+0   0 * * * rm -f ~/db.sqlite3 ~/db-1m.sqlite
 ```

 This will update the database every 5 minutes.
-And every day, we remove the cached `db.sqlite3` so that the next update causes a full reconstruction of the database.
+And every day, we remove the cached `db.sqlite3` (and `db-1m.sqlite`) so that the next update causes a full reconstruction of the database.
 This is an arbitrary trade-off to avoid spamming OpenRA user account service, and still get relatively up-to-date information displayed.

 ### Frontend